nuriaurreta/conways/README.md

 # conways
-Representation of Conway's Game of Life in JavaScript
+Representation of Conway's Game of Life created with JavaScript, html and css.